This online seminar is organized by Ping Hu (SYSU), Jiaxi Nie (SCMS), Yan Wang (SJTU), Hehui Wu (SCMS) and Qiqin Xie (SHU).

 Oct 18, 2023: H.A.
 Kierstead (Arizona State University)

-Sparsity from a game theoretic perspective bilibili
+Sparsity from a game theoretic perspective video

 Abstract: Nešetřil and Ossona de Mendez introduced the notion of graph classes with bounded expansion and the more general notion of nowhere-dense graph classes.
 These concepts generalize those of graph classes with bounded tree-width, minor-closed classes, bounded degree classes, etc. This classification is informative as many interesting properties of simple sparse classes are shared with more general classes, while results on the general classes can often be sharpened for simpler classes.
 Moreover, the Nešetřil-Ossona de Mendez formulation is remarkably robust; there are many apparently disparate notions that turn out to be equivalent.